Yamakagashi Pass

 If Eradication Scroll is recorded in your notebook from playing Domain of Staves and Scrolls,

-you can write Eradication on a Blank Scroll to banish a monster like Field Knave or Swordsman.
+write Eradication Scroll on a Blank Scroll to banish a monster like Field Knave or Swordsman.

-which can be thrown at the boss to instantly defeat it.
+which can be thrown at the boss to instantly defeat it - provided the thrown Gitan bag doesn't miss.

 Disguising Staff